-- (xvii)Members wishing to claim dividends, which remain unclaimed, are requested to correspond with Alankit Assignment Ltd., Registrar & Share Transfer Agent.
-Members are requested to note that dividends not claimed within seven years from the date of transfer to the company's Unpaid Dividend Account, will as per Section 124 of the Companies Act, 2013 shall be transferred to the Investor Education Protection Fund. - (xviii) The Board of Directors in their meeting held on June 25, 2021 have recommended Rs.
-1.00/- per equity share of Face Value of Rs.10/- each as the Final dividend for financial year ended on 31 March, 2021 and the resolution regarding the declaration/payment of final payment for the approval of the members is given in the notice. - (xix) The final dividend, once approved by the Members, will be paid electronically through various online transfer modes to those Members who have updated their bank account details.
-For Members who have not updated their bank account details, dividend warrants / cheques will be sent out to their registered addresses.
-To avoid delay in receiving dividend, Members are requested to update their KYC with their depositories (where shares are held in demat mode) and with the RTA (where shares are held in physical mode) to receive dividend directly into their bank account. - (xx) The payment of final equity dividend, if approved by the Members at the 36th Annual General Meeting subject to deduction of tax at source will be made on or before Wednesday, October 20, 2021 as under: - to all those beneficial owners holding shares in electronic form as per the beneficial ownership data as may be made available to the Company by the National Securities Depository Ltd (NSDL)
+- (xviii)Members wishing to claim dividends, which remain unclaimed, are requested to correspond with Alankit Assignments Ltd., Registrar & Share Transfer Agent.
+Members are requested to note that dividends not claimed within seven years from the date of transfer to the company's Unpaid Dividend Account, will as per Section 124 of the Companies Act, 2013 shall be transferred to the Investor Education Protection Fund.
+During the year under review, no amount was required to be transferred to the Investor Education and Protection Fund by the Company. - (xix) The Board of Directors in their meeting held on May 25, 2022 have recommended Rs.
+1.50/- per share on Equity shares of Face Value of Rs.10/- each as the Final dividend for financial year ended on 31 March, 2022 and the resolution regarding the declaration/ payment of final payment for the approval of the members is given in the notice.

+(xx) The final dividend, once approved by the Members, will be paid electronically through various online transfer modes to those Members who have updated their bank account details.
+For Members who have not updated their bank account details, dividend warrants / cheques will be sent out to their registered addresses through postal or courier services and in case of any disruption of postal or courier services due to prevalence of COVID-19 in containment zones, upon normalisation of such services.
+To avoid delay in receiving dividend, Members are requested to update their KYC with their depositories (where shares are held in demat mode) and with the RTA (where shares are held in physical mode) to receive dividend directly into their bank account.